LioK251/mp3converter/README.md

 - Or click "Download Sheets" to download the text file
 - Customize conversion settings using the "Settings" button

+#### 4. 🎹 Transpose Modes

+The application supports two transpose modes for MIDI to QWERTY sheet conversion:

+**Auto Transpose Mode (Default):**
+- Applies a single optimal transposition to the entire piece
+- Shows "Transpose by: X" at the beginning of the sheet
+- Best for pieces that stay in one key

+**Multi Transpose Mode:**
+- Automatically finds optimal transpositions for different regions (separated by line breaks)
+- Each region can have its own transposition value
+- Shows "Transpose by: X" at the start of each region
+- Displays the distance from the previous transpose in parentheses, e.g., "Transpose by: +2 (+4)"
+- Skips duplicate transpose values (only shows when the value changes)
+- Includes a "Copy Transposes" button to copy all transpose values to clipboard (space-separated)
+- Best for pieces with key changes or wide pitch ranges

+**To switch modes:**
+- Click the "Transpose Mode" toggle button in the sheet viewer
+- The mode preference is saved in your browser's local storage
+- The sheet automatically refreshes when you change modes

 ### 🎛️ QWERTY Sheet Settings

 Access settings via the "Settings" button to customize: